Chrisbelefantis/A-Star-Algorithm/README.md

 >  **Manhatan Distance = | x1 - x2 | + | y1 - y2 |**

+My implementation of the algorithm is based in the pseudocode found in the wikipedias page for the A* Algorithm.

+You can find the pseudocode [here]: https://en.wikipedia.org/wiki/A*_search_algorithm

 ## How the end result looks